mray71/CS-Exercise/README.md

-This is solution to the exercise requested by *Cognitive Scale*.
+This is my solution to the exercise requested by *Cognitive Scale*.

 Building
 ====